-Music Maker is a simplistic rendition of a DAW, allowing for quick and easy beat creation from a simple drag and drop.
+Firstly, Music Maker by MAGIX is a simplistic version of a DAW, allowing for quick and easy beat creation from a simple drag and drop.
 Aimed more towards beginners, Music Maker encourages the user to utilise the vast sound library for a collection of compatible loops – No music theory required, just drag and drop.
-If you’re a real beginner, then this is the one for you out of our top 10 beat makers!
+Additionally, if you are a real beginner, then this is the one for you out of our top 10 beat makers!

-A free package is available, however, it harshly limits the producer with only 425 loops, 8 effects and only 8 tracks.
-A premium package is available to better utilise Music Maker’s capabilities however its priced very expensively at $99.99.
+Lastly, a free package is available – however, it harshly limits the producer with only 425 loops, 8 effects and only 8 tracks.
+Moreover, a premium package is available to better utilise Music Maker’s capabilities, which is priced very expensively at $99.99.

-Here’s a quick and easy breakdown on the pros and cons of Music Maker’s specs:
+Here is a breakdown on the pros and cons of Music Maker’s specs:

 - Quick and easy to create music